How to Connect Webflow Forms to HubSpot?

-Step-by-step border gradient guide coming right up!
+Step-by-step border gradient Webflow guide is coming right up!
 We'll walk you through creating a parent block for your element and defining a stunning border gradient style.
-Play with colors and direction to create a subtle border gradient effect or a more dramatic statement piece.
-With Webflow, you can forget about CSS stroke gradients and CSS border-color gradients–it's all visual and intuitive!
+Play with the colors and direction to create a subtle border gradient effect or a more dramatic statement piece.
+With Webflow, you can forget about CSS stroke gradients and CSS border-color gradients—it's all visual and intuitive!

 In your Webflow design, add the element you want to apply the border gradient to.
 This could be a button, a div block, or any other element.